PecholaL/MAIN-VC-demo/index.md

 <p>&nbsp;</p>

 ## Samples
-Audio samples are taken from the VCTK data set [1].
+Audio samples are taken from the VCTK dataset and AISHELL dataset.

 <script>
 function pauseOthers(ele) {